Hailer367/strix/README.md

 | `grok-code-fast-1` | Fast coding model | 262,000 tokens | Quick scans, high-speed iterations |
 | `roo/code-supernova` | Advanced reasoning model | 200,000 tokens | Complex reasoning, multimodal tasks |

+### VSCode Callback URL Authentication

+If the browser login redirects to a `vscode://` URL instead of back to the dashboard (which can happen when Roo Code detects you're coming from an IDE context), you can manually authenticate:

+1. Copy the full `vscode://RooVeterinaryInc.roo-cline/auth/clerk/callback?...` URL
+2. Paste it into the "Paste vscode:// Callback URL" field in the dashboard
+3. Click "Authenticate with Callback URL"

+The dashboard will extract the authentication token and complete the login process.

 ### Usage

 ```bash